kchenturtles/PassionfruitKitchen/content/posts/tomato_basil_fritatta.md

 categories: ["recipes", "dinner", "lunch", "quick & easy", "casseroles", "one-pot"]
 tags: ["vegetarian", "gluten-free"]
 toc: true
+summary: "Fritattas are a great dish to make anytime: They’re easy to whip up, and they’re great for pretty much any meal.
+Plus, they’re super customizable, and you can use them to clean leftover produce out of your fridge.
+You can customize the mix-ins if you desire!"
 dropCap: true
 displayInMenu: true
 displayInList: true